 Church of San Miniato al Monte:

 The Church of San Miniato al Monte lies just a few steps uphill from the square.
-While you’re there it’s worthwhile paying a visit to the church, even if you only see it from the outside.
+While you’re there it’s worthwhile paying a visit to the church (entrance is free), even if you only see it from the outside.
 It has a splendid Romanesque facade and it’s a nice quiet spot if you need to get away from the throngs at the Piazzale.

 How to get to Piazzale Michelangelo: